Partnerships to reduce young people’s exposure to UV radiation

 Skin cancer is the most common type of cancer in the United States, and the number of new cases of melanoma, the most deadly type of skin cancer, has risen annually.
 Alarmingly, melanoma is one of the most common forms of cancer diagnosed in adolescents and young adults.

-Public policy successes, in which the Moon Shot served as a primary cllinical and scientific resource, include the adoption of legislation restricting the use of tanning beds by minors less that 18 years of age and allowing students to bring sunscreen to school.
+Public policy successes, in which the moon shot served as a primary clinical and scientific resource, include the adoption of legislation restricting the use of tanning beds by minors less that 18 years of age and allowing students to bring sunscreen to school.
 These successes, coupled with sun safety education aspirations, have led to the development and deployment of Ray and the Sunbeatables®, an evidence-based sun safety curriculum created at MD Anderson.

 To extend the impact and return on program investment in Ray and the Sunbeatables, the platform recently embarked on a collaboration with Scholastic Inc. to develop Be Sunbeatable™, a sun safety program for third- to fifth-grade students.
 Scholastic is a nationally recognized name in the education arena with extensive years of expertise devoted to increasing knowledge for school children.